 This EA identifies any unavoidable adverse impacts that would be required to implement the Proposed Action and the significance of the potential impacts to resources and issues.
-Title 40 of the Code of Federal Regulations § 1501.3(b)(1) and (2) specifies that a determination of significance requires consideration of the potentially affected environment and the degree of the effects of the action.
+Title 40 of the Code of Federal Regulations § 1508.27 specifies that a determination of significance requires consideration of context and intensity.